AG7GN/fe-pi/README.md

 # HOWTO Use `pulseaudio` with a Fe-Pi Stereo Sound Card and Fldigi/Direwolf
-Version: 20190624
+Version: 20190729
 Author: Steve Magnuson, AG7GN

 This is a variation of the Split Channels documentation for DRAWS/UDRC by **mcdermj** at [NW Digital Radio](https://github.com/nwdigitalradio/split-channels), expanded, adapted and modified for use with the DigiLink and Fe-Pi audio.
 ## 1. Prerequisites

-- Raspberry Pi 3B or 3B+
+- Raspberry Pi 3B or 3B+.
+I have not tested with a model 4, but it should work.
 - [Fe-Pi Audio Z Version 2 sound card](https://fe-pi.com/products/fe-pi-audio-z-v2)
 - WB7FHC Budd Churchward's excellent DigiLink board (REV C or later) or equivalent GPIO controlled PTT
-- Raspbian Stretch OS  (This procedure has not been tested on other distributions)
+- Raspbian Stretch or Buster OS.
+This procedure has not been tested on other distributions, and some instructions are OS-specific.
 - OPTIONAL: Speakers attached to Pi's built-in audio jack if you want to monitor the radio's TX and/or RX on the Pi's speakers
 - Familiarity with the Pi's Terminal application, basic LINUX commands and the use of `sudo`
 - Familiarity with any Linux text editor